Frederick Bee: The Grapevine

 Bee announced the impending completion of the telegraph line in San Francisco in August, 1859.

+This initial telegraph came to be known as the "Grapevine", and would spawn the modern expression "heard it through the grapevine":

+Colonel Bee's Grapevine soon became proverbial for dubious communication.
+In September 1864, during the Civil War, a contributor to the Quarterly Review of Danville, Kentucky, wrote that though men of the South had moved their families north and taken the oath of allegiance to the Union, many had returned to fight for the South at their pleasure despite their oaths: "Thousands of rebel men have left their wives and children behind, among us, to enjoy all the plenty and protection of the land, who are in constant intercourse by the public mails, as well as by the grapevine, with them, and publicly and secretly doing all they can to give aid to the rebel movements."
+Reflecting on the Civil War thirty years later, author Martha McCulloch Williams wrote in 1893 that in conquered territories, "The only news came over the 'grapevine telegraph,' which ran from Nowhere into Space—and, it is safe to say, recorded more marvels than ever went over a wire."

+The Pacific Telegraph

-Theodore Judah, William M. Gwin, Albert W. Bee,Sr., George Chorpening, Manuel M. Noah and Frederick Bee were sojourning in Washington, D.C., in March, 1860.
+Theodore Judah, William M. Gwin, Albert W. Bee, Sr., George Chorpening, Manuel M. Noah and Frederick Bee were sojourning in Washington, D.C., in March, 1860.

 Pacific Telegraph Act of 1860 was approved on June 16, 1860.

 Hiram Sibley, of Rochester, NY, was awarded the contract to construct the Pacific Telegraph in September,1860” In May, 1861 Pacific Telegraph Company formed in Rochester, NY and Albert W. Bee, Sr. was elected as a director.

 At 10 pm on October 26, 1861, this message from San Francisco was received by Cyrus W. Field in New York, “The Pacific telegraph calls the Atlantic cable AW Bee”.
 In November, 1861 Albert W. Bee, Sr. resigned from Pacific Telegraph Company.

 Albert W. Bee, Sr.died in November, 1863 in Austin, Nevada Territory.
 Albert Bee was engaged in silver mining in Reese River Valley.